Blåhaj: As a cultural phenomenon

 Since 2020, Blåhaj has also been associated with the LGBTQ and particularly transgender communities, in part because observers noticed that the primary colors of the toy (blue body, pink mouth, and white belly) matched the colors of the transgender flag.
-IKEA appeared to acknowledge this phenomenon, without explicitly mentioning it, when the company ran a series of ads supporting the 2021 Swiss same-sex marriage referendum.
+IKEA acknowledged this phenomenon when the company ran a series of ads supporting the 2021 Swiss same-sex marriage referendum.
 One such ad featured Blåhaj in bed with IKEA's polar bear toy, Snuttig (/sv/).
 Some transgender people buy a Blåhaj or are gifted one as a rite of passage after coming out.

-The toy has continued to inspire memes and social media posts on Instagram, Twitter, Reddit, and TikTok, and is a popular product in numerous territories.
-Blåhaj also made a brief appearance in the Marvel Studios-produced television series Hawkeye.
+The toy continued to inspire memes and social media posts on Instagram, Twitter, and TikTok, and is a popular product in numerous territories.
+A subreddit with over 103,000 members dedicated to Blåhaj was made, where people post memes and images of their Blåhajs "doing silly things".
+Blåhajs also made a brief appearance in the Marvel Studios-produced television series Hawkeye.

 In September 2021, concerns arose after Twitter accounts representing IKEA in Ireland and Singapore suggested, in response to customer inquiries, that Blåhaj would be discontinued in April 2022.
 These worries intensified as the toy was reported to be out of stock or delisted from IKEA stores in China, Taiwan, and Singapore.
 The news prompted a significant social media reaction, with "Blåhaj" trending for several days as fans expressed fears of the toy becoming "extinct".
+A subreddit named r/savetheBlåhaj was made, and a petition on Change.org was started to keep Blåhaj in production, which over 7,000 people signed.
 Subsequently, IKEA's USA Twitter account affirmed the toy's continued availability in the United States, and IKEA's Media Relations team later clarified that Blåhaj was not being discontinued globally.
-They explained that the delistings and stock issues in some countries were due to temporary supply chain disruptions.
+They explained that the delistings and stock issues in some countries were due to temporary supply chain disruptions due to the COVID-19 pandemic.